Greece Golden Visa: Updated 2026 Rules + Market Guide

 Conclusion: Why the Golden Visa Remains One of the Best Investments for 2026

-With competitive investment thresholds, streamlined digital processes, and one of Europe’s most desirable real estate markets, the Greece Golden Visa remains one of the world’s top residency-by-investment programs.
+With clear investment thresholds, streamlined digital processes, and one of Europe’s most desirable real estate markets, the Greece Golden Visa remains one of the world’s top residency-by-investment programs.

 Investors benefit from: